HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 {{ figure_markup(
   image="most_common_featurepolicy_permissionspolicy_directive_values.png",
-  caption="Values used for the most popular feature policy directives", description="Bar chart showing the distribution of the values assigned to the 3 most popular directives for the feature policy. `microphone` is set to `self` for 0.08% of mobiles sites, it is set to `none` for 0.49% of sites, and is set to `*` for 0.03% of sites. `geolocation` is set to `self` for 0.17% of mobiles sites, it is set to `none` for 0.34% of sites, and is set to `*` for 0.05% of sites. `camera` is set to `self` for 0.09% of mobiles sites, it is set to `none` for 0.46% of sites, and is set to `*` for 0.03% of sites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRfOwcNkLp-mYBkmhDV5AFxl8p0ls9oxFnmmo0WUcAJxjxQqmHjquRZCWj_lNZRyFtX3RdH5T92IESu/pubchart?oid=280518522&format=interactive", sheets_gid="436267650", sql_file="most_common_featurepolicy_permissionspolicy_directive_values.sql"
+  caption="Values used for the most popular feature policy directives", description="Bar chart showing the distribution of the values assigned to the 3 most popular directives for the feature policy. `microphone` is set to `self` for 0.08% of mobile sites, it is set to `none` for 0.49% of sites, and is set to `*` for 0.03% of sites. `geolocation` is set to `self` for 0.17% of mobile sites, it is set to `none` for 0.34% of sites, and is set to `*` for 0.05% of sites. `camera` is set to `self` for 0.09% of mobile sites, it is set to `none` for 0.46% of sites, and is set to `*` for 0.03% of sites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRfOwcNkLp-mYBkmhDV5AFxl8p0ls9oxFnmmo0WUcAJxjxQqmHjquRZCWj_lNZRyFtX3RdH5T92IESu/pubchart?oid=280518522&format=interactive", sheets_gid="436267650", sql_file="most_common_featurepolicy_permissionspolicy_directive_values.sql"